 Stream size is one of the most fundamental physical factors used to delineate system boundaries in environmental aquatic classification.
 Catchment drainage area, stream order, number of first order streams above a given segment, and flow volume are all recognized as measures of stream size.
 Although ecologically significant stream size class breaks may vary numerically between regions, the highly recognized "river continuum concept" provides a qualitative framework to describe how the growth of the physical size of the stream is related to major river ecosystem changes from headwaters to mouth (Vannote et al. 1980).
 The river continuum concept identifies predicable biotic changes along the longitudinal gradient from source stream to large major river as stream size and position along the longitudinal gradient change.
 Low order sites are small headwater streams where inputs of coarse particulate organic matter (CPOM) provide a critical resource base for consumer community.
 As a river broadens at mid-order sites, energy inputs are expected to change as CPOM inputs decrease and sunlight begins to reach the stream bottom to support significant periphyton production.
 Fine Particulate Organic Matter (FPOM) to the system increases and macrophytes become more abundant as river size further increases, and reduced gradient and finer sediments form suitable conditions for their establishment.
 In high order sites, the channel gets very large and the main channel becomes unsuitable for macrohphytes or periphyton due to turbidity, fast current, and lack of stable substrates.
 Autochthonous production by phytoplankton and other instream sources is limited by turbidity.
 Allochthonous organic matter inputs occurring outside the stream channel are again expected to be the primary energy source as processes such as inputs from the floodplain scouring increase and FPOM imported from upstream systems becomes less important.
 These changes in energy input along the longitudinal gradient of a stream system have profound consequences for the composition of consumer communities and the functioning of the ecosystem.
 For example, shredders should prosper in low order streams while grazers will prosper in mid-order streams (Allen 1995).
 Numerous studies have tested the river continuum concept and used it as a basis for general physical stream classifications across many biomes.
-(Minshall et al. 1983; Hawkins, Murphy, and Anderson 1982; Junk, Bayley and Sparks 1989).
+(Minshall et al. 1983; Hawkins, Murphy, and Anderson 1982).

 In addition to a measure of stream size, stream morphology has been integrated into many aquatic classifications to define system boundaries and classification types.
 Stream morphology characteristics of slope and sinuosity for example strongly affect hydrologic processes such as water and sediment yield, flow duration, and magnitude and frequency of floods.
 Straight, meandering, and braided physical stream patterns were used in an early classification by Leopold and Wolman (1957).
 Schumm (1963) delineated a reach classification based on channel stability (stable, eroding, or depositing) and mode of sediment transport (mixed load, suspended load, and bedload) based primarily on channel slope and then integrated a measure of size in channel dimension (Schumm 1977).
 Culbertson et al. (1967) used depositional features, vegetation, braiding patterns, sinuosity, meander scrolls, bank heights, levee formations, and floodplain types in a classification.
 Khan (1971) developed a quantitative classification for sand-bed streams based on sinuosity, slope, and channel patterns.
+Montgomery and Buffington (1997) proposed a reach-scale morphological classification for mountain stream channels that reflects the typical downstream progression of channel bedforms that occurs as stream gradient and bed material size decrease.
+Rosgen (1994, 1996) developed a comprehensive and widely used hierarchical stream classification system based on geomorphic variables including slope, sinuosity, width-todepth ratio, and substrate size.